adil-rahman-3063/poshan_abhiyaan/README.md

 1. Fork the repo & create a branch: `feat/my-change`
 2. Commit with clear messages: `git commit -m "feat: add ASHA calendar filters"`
 3. Ensure `flutter analyze` passes and code is formatted: `flutter format .`
-4. Open a Pull Request describing your change and test scope.
+4. Open a Pull Request describing your change and test scope

 ---